 However, it is recommended that you order your own appraisal just to get an independent opinion of the value of the property you are purchasing.
 It won’t be used by the lender, but it’s good to know what you’re buying.

 HomePath Buyer Incentive

-Fannie Mae is also currently offering up to 3.5 percent in closing cost assistance to buyers in 27 states who purchase homes between February 14, 2014 and March 31, 2014, as long as you close on or before May 31, 2014.
+Fannie Mae is also currently offering up to 3.5 percent in closing cost assistance to buyers in 27 states who make offers by April 30, 2014 and close on their home purchases by June 30, 2014.

 But only those who plan to use the property as their primary residence are eligible – second homes and investment properties are excluded.
 And the property must be scooped up during the FirstLook period.

 Finally, note that many condominium projects don’t meet Fannie’s guidelines, but if the condo you’re interested in is owned by Fannie Mae, it may be available for financing via HomePath.
 This is another plus of the program.

 Additionally, some of these lenders work with mortgage brokers, so you can go that route as well if you want to shop around for a low rate.

 Another snazzy feature to HomePath is the “FirstLook” marketing period, which gives individuals who plan to occupy the homes first dibs at making an offer.

 This can be very beneficial, seeing that investors are typically the first to come along and scoop up foreclosed properties before everyday Joes even know what happened.